hiulit/RetroPie-Godot-Engine-Emulator/README.md

 - godot-engine
 - Install from source

-The script installs all the major versions of the Godot "emulator" for maximum compatibility:
+The script installs all the major versions of Godot for maximum compatibility:

 - `2.1.6`
-- `3.0.6` \*
+- `3.0.6`
 - `3.1.2`
 - `3.2.3`

-\* *Only available when using the FRT "emulator"*.

 A new `godot-engine` folder will be created in `/home/pi/RetroPie/roms/`, where you can [install the Godot games](#how-to-install-godot-games) using the `.pck` and `.zip` extensions.